mysticole928/FizzBuzz/README.md

     print(value)
 ```

 This was harder than I expected.
-Part of it was that, once I saw how refactor down to a single print statement, it was hard to build soemthing that I _knew_ to be inefficient.
+Part of it was that, once I saw how refactor down to a single print statement, it was hard to build something that I _knew_ to be inefficient.

 For this solution, I removed the newline character after printing either `Fizz` or `Buzz`.
 However, I needed it back when I printed a number that was not multiple of 3 or 5.